hnrk75/wp-starter-theme/web/app/themes/starterwp-bs5/readme.txt

 - starterwp-bs5

 ## Description
-- WordPress theme called StarterWP and include Bootstrap 5.
+- WordPress theme called StarterWP and includes Bootstrap 5.

 ## Installation
 - In your admin panel, go to Appearance > Themes and click the Add New button.